404-Panda/ESP-Miner-Matrix/readme.md

 ![GitHub contributors](https://img.shields.io/github/contributors/skot/esp-miner)

-# ESP-Miner
+# ESP-Miner-Matrix
-esp-miner is open source ESP32 firmware for the [Bitaxe](https://github.com/skot/bitaxe)
+based on the esp-miner by OSMU and bitaxe it's an open source ESP32 firmware for the [Bitaxe](https://github.com/skot/bitaxe)

+Please note only working on the BM1366 chip at this time and 204 board.

+Other boards and chips may have issues when using miner matrix.

 If you are looking for premade images to load on your Bitaxe, check out the [releases](https://github.com/skot/ESP-Miner/releases) page.
 Maybe you want [instructions](https://github.com/skot/ESP-Miner/blob/master/flashing.md) for loading factory images.